kevinyswong/kevinyswong.github.io/index.md

   <br>

   What makes us new arrivals think we can ascribe any purpose to the many creatures around us or even to ourselves?
-And against the millions and billions of years of evolution, what is a momentary human joy or a little human anguish?
+And against the billions of years of evolution, what is a momentary human joy or a little human anguish?
 Human desire knows no bounds, even venturing to seek purpose for itself when all it effects is self-flattery and delusion.
 But let us follow these arguments and celebrate among the crowds with hurrah, fanfare, and confetti: it may well be true, according to some old book, that it was for us that dinosaur bones have waited beneath the earth for millions of years.

   <br>